pjz/mincfg/README.md

 ## the Minimum Configuration Handling System

 There are many configuration management/definition systems.
 This one is mine.
+This is an overview.
+There are also more formal [docs](https://pjz.github.io/mincfg/).

 A set of simple tools to build a configuration system with